maxbridges/DevOps-Services-Docs/docs/speedcurve/index.md

 ##Validate integration with DevOps Services

 1. Run the pipeline.
 2. When the new SpeedCurve stage completes, open your SpeedCurve dashboard.
 You'll see that a new set of tests have been requested.
+![Part of a SpeedCurve performance report][13]

 <!--{{/template}}-->